 Patchmon's Thai Desserts

-Patchmon's Thai Desserts & More can be found in Bloor West Village in the small space that was formerly the short-lived Ooh Waffles on Bloor St. W. by Jane St. This family-run operation caters to the Thai community craving sweets from back home and is equally welcoming to those who've never tried them before but wish to.
+Patchmon's Thai Desserts is a family-run operation that caters to the Thai community craving sweets from back home and is equally welcoming to those who've never tried them before but wish to.

 The woman behind the desserts is Patchmon Su-Anchalee, who moved with her family from Thailand to Canada over a decade ago to give her daughter a better education.
 (Now that daughter, Aleen Tangsubutra, helps her mom with the shop.)